Jackngl/pioneer_avr_lx83/README.md

 - Restart Home Assistant
 - Check network connectivity

+## Versioning & Releases

+- The integration follows [Semantic Versioning](https://semver.org) and the current version is stored in the `VERSION` file as well as `manifest.json`.
+- Run `./scripts/bump_version.py 1.1.0` (replace with the desired number) to update all version references and create a new changelog stub.
+- Commit the changes, then tag the release with `git tag -a v1.1.0 -m "Release v1.1.0"` and push the tag (`git push --tags`).
+- A GitHub Actions workflow (`.github/workflows/release.yml`) automatically publishes a GitHub release when a `v*` tag is pushed, ensuring HACS can download a human-readable version such as `1.1.0`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.